-- Yanac located in Chincha region of the Department of Ica, south-central Peru. - Isy located in the Department of Ayucucho, Peru. - La Estrella located 130 kilometers south of Huancayo in the Department of Huancavelica, Peru.
+- Yanac located in Chincha region of the Department of Ica, south-central Peru. - Isy located in the Department of Ayucucho, Peru (dropped in June 2017). - La Estrella located 130 kilometers south of Huancayo in the Department of Huancavelica, Peru.

 a) Yanac